NokNokMLS/BigDoorWyamBlog/input/posts/2019-10-17-are-property-agents-a-waste-of-money.md

 ---
-Title: Are Property Agents a Waste of Money?
+Title: Are Polish Property Agents a Waste of Money?
 Author: Team BigDoor24
 Lead: Series - 1/4 - Selling your Property
 Published: 2019-10-17T11:55:16.053Z